The Night Strangler (film): Plot

-Kolchak and Louise Harper, a psychology student who works as an exotic dancer to make ends meet, want to stop the killer before he completes his elixir and disappears for another 21 years.
+Kolchak and Louise Harper, a psychology student who works as a belly dancer to make ends meet, want to stop the killer before he completes his elixir and disappears for another 21 years.
 In the Seattle Underground under the old clinic, Kolchak finds the preserved ruins of Westside Mercy Hospital and sends Louise to summon police.
 Kolchak finds the latest victim of the Night Strangler — an old tramp he had seen earlier during a tour of the Seattle Underground.
 Dr. Malcolm/Richards is alerted by Kolchak's stumbling.
 Malcolm admits having first tried the elixir in 1868 and that he hoped to spread the knowledge of immortality, but in 1889 he started aging and his family died in the 1889 Seattle Fire.
 He says he is working on making the elixir's effects permanent, but Kolchak thinks Malcolm is deluding himself and that he will continue the 21-year cycle indefinitely, so he smashes the elixir beaker.
 Malcolm starts strangling Kolchak, but without his elixir he begins rapidly aging to his true age of 147 years, which causes his hands to cramp up.
 Police burst into the room and witness Malcolm commit suicide by jumping through a high window.

 Vincenzo redacts the supernatural elements of Kolchak's story, leaving it to state that the killer was found but his identity is unknown.
 Kolchak argues with Vincenzo and storms out in a fury.
 To keep the incident under wraps, Vincenzo is fired and Louise is expelled.
 Once again unemployed, Kolchak bickers with Vincenzo and Louise as Kolchak drives the three of them to New York City.